troeske/holyspirits/README.md

 <br>

 ### Imagery used
 Simple iconography for intuitive and clean UI.
+The images used are chosen with darker, warm colors in line with a good glass of whiskey.

 ### Color Scheme
-configurable: currently shades of gray
+The golden glow of a good whiskey; dark with white text.

 ### Typography
-For the showcase, al normal text is based on the sans-serif free Google font Inter while headings are based on the free font Rychardwalker
+All text is based on the sans-serif free Google font Inter while headings are based on the free font DM Serif Display

 ## Current Features:

-### ...
+### Product overview
-...
+Product overview that can be sorted by name, price, region, brand, category (Rye Whiskey, Bourdon, Single Malt and Irish Whiskey)

 <br>
 <img src="."  width="300" height="auto" alt="collaboration request">